ZviCode/meapiSearch/README.md

 # meapiSearch
-Searching people by phone number using the ME API
+Search people by phone number using the ME API

 With God's help

 This project aims to create an HTTP server that returns the details ME has about a phone number sent to the server

-A few things to do before running it in Docker:
+A few things to do before running it on Docker:

-######The verification phase#######

-1) Edit the cell phone number through which you will perform the search in the app.py file in line 6 2)Run python3 app.py
+######Verification step#####
+1)In line 8 put this the first time you run the script me = Me(interactive_mode=True)
+2)Run python3 app.py
-3)Perform the verification as it says there (via WhatsApp/Telegram) 4)If you passed the authentication successfully, the login token will be written to you in the config.json file 5)Now you can run it properly with an HTTP server
+Select an authentication method and authenticate the session 3)If you passed the authentication successfully, the login token will be written to you in the meapi_credentials.json file 4)Change line 8 to me = Me(phone_number=972000000)
+When instead of 972000000 write down the number you verified earlier 5)Now you can upload the docker file

-Things that need (or can be changed):
+Things you need (or can change):

-1) in the Dockerfile:
+1)In Dockerfile:
-Line 3 = Change to the location of the file
-Line 7 and line 19= You can change to another port instead of 12345
+Line 7 and line 13 = you can go to another exit instead of 12345

-2) in the app.py:
+2)In app.py:
-Line 6 = You must go through the verification phase Line 26 = You can change to another port instead of 12345
+Line 8 = You must pass the verification step
+Line 51 = You can switch to another port instead of 12345 3)In the meapi_credentials.json file:
-3) in the confing.json:
-Do not make any manual changes to the file
+Do not make manual changes to the file

 Credit and sources: